Lesson 1 Images

 Text description of the infrared image from 1845Z on March 4, 2014 image.

-The image is an infrared satellite view of a large section of Asia, including parts of Japan, China, and the Philippines.
-A prominent typhoon is centered towards the right of the image, characterized by a swirling mass of clouds with a visible eye at the center.
-The cloud patterns indicate high winds and storm activity, spiraling counterclockwise.
-The surrounding area reveals a mix of cloudy and clear sections over land and sea, with grid lines marking latitude and longitude.
+The image is an infrared satellite view of a large section the western Pacific Ocean, with many southeast Asian countries visible.
+A prominent typhoon is visible on satellite imagery just to the east of the central Marianas islands.
+Areas of general convection is seen east of Indonesia, with latitude and longitude lines also visible.
 The image is in black and white, providing a clear contrast between the land, sea, and storm systems.
 The date and time stamp at the top left corner reads "1845 UTC Tue 04 Mar 2014" with the label "IR Satellite" at the top right.

 Credit: NCAR